 Watch Debbie McClure, Dropbox’s VP of Sales, share tips on what sales teams want marketing to know.

 Cleaning Lead Data

-14. Conduct regular cleanups.
+18. Conduct regular cleanups.

-15. Avoid duplicates.
+20. Avoid duplicates.

-Having duplicate contacts in your database is a real barrier to effective lead management.
+Having duplicate contacts in your database is a barrier to effective lead management.
 To avoid duplicates, focus on:

 - Fixing duplicate contacts with a built-in feature offered by your apps, or with a third-party solution.
-Here are some of the best tools to eradicate duplicates.

-Effective lead management depends on how you collect, store, maintain, use and clean your lead data.
+Effective sales lead management depends on how you collect, store, maintain, use and clean your lead data.
 With the help of a great CRM, solid processes for nurturing and automation, and regular housekeeping, you should be well on your way to streamlining your funnel.